 Here are five common questions you should always discuss with your home builder.

-All residential construction sites have managers who oversee every project, thought their titles may vary.
-For some builders, your primary contact and the person overseeing the project will be the same person, and other builders divide those roles between a manager who focuses on the construction project and a manager who focuses on answering your questions and supporting you as the customer.
-However your builder organizes this work, you will have one clear, primary contact who will keep you up to date on everything
+All residential construction sites have managers who oversee every project, though their titles may vary.
+For some builders, your primary contact and the person overseeing the project will be the same.
+Other builders divide those roles between a manager who focuses on the construction project and a manager who focuses on answering your questions and supporting you as the customer.
+However your builder organizes this work, you will have one clear, primary contact who will keep you up to date on everything.

-This blog post by Shane Homes, a duplex builder in Wolf Willow, provides an overview of the home building process from start to finish.
-You’ll notice that the Area Manager offers oversight to the project and acts as the buyers contact.
-An Area Manager also features prominently in this process overview by Madison Avenue Group, along with a Site Supervisor and Construction Manager.
+This blog post by Shane Homes, a duplex builder in Wolf Willow, provides an overview of their home building process from start to finish.
+You’ll notice the Area Manager will act as the buyer’s contact for most of the journey, offering insight and support throughout the building project.

 All new homes built in Alberta after 2014 are automatically covered by the provincial New Home Warranty.
 You can learn more about your coverage on the provincial government website.